deryk96/TropicalNN/README.md

 # Tropical CNNs

-This README is designed to provide basic instructions needed to run the experiments we conducted for the results reported in the paper entitled "Adversarially Robust Neural Networks via Tropical Geometry".
+This README is designed to provide basic instructions needed to run the experiments we conducted for the results reported in the paper entitled ["Tropical Decision Boundaries for Neural Networks Are Robust Against Adversarial Attacks"](https://arxiv.org/abs/2402.00576)

 ## Step 1.
 Build the models.
 Main file used is cleverhans_model_builds.py